How to Build Faux-tastic Castle Walls

 Whether you are doing your madrigal dinner in a school cafeteria, gymnasium, or renting a conference room, you have a lot of work to do to transform your space into a banquet hall, especially if there’s no place to hang a backdrop.
 Luckily, big slabs of castle walls cover a multitude of sins.
 So, let's not take those set pieces for granite.

 One way to build the wall is by gluing pink foam pieces on top of a back piece of foam, then carving the pieces to give it that nice stone cut look gives you a lot more control and gives the piece more heft and depth.
 It's also a set you can build indoors if it is winter!
 Here's a great tutorial:

-Stone walls cover a lot of space and give a great deal of transformation magic to even the dullest cafeteria.
+Stone walls cover a lot of space and give a lot of transformation magic to even the dullest cafeteria.
 And they can be used from year to year.
-So crack out your carving tools and paint and get to crafting some authentic 14th century pink foam walls.
+So crack out your carving tools and paint and craft some authentic 14th-century pink foam walls.